 Effects of E-waste

-E-waste casts ill and hazardous effect in many ways:
+E-waste casts ill and hazardous effects in many ways:

 - Seepage of hazardous contents through soil from landfills